ArchipelagoMW/Archipelago/worlds/lingo/docs/en_Lingo.md

   present is not in logic.

 Any other snipe is considered out of logic.
-This includes sniping The Bearer's MIDDLE while standing outside The Bold, and sniping The Colorful without opening all of the color doors.
+This includes sniping The Bearer's MIDDLE while standing outside The Bold, sniping The Colorful without opening all of the color doors, and sniping WELCOME from next to WELCOME BACK.

 Because these puzzles are invisible to the player, they are not affected by panel shuffling.
 Additionally, they are all white puzzles, so they are not affected by color shuffling.